minio/docs/source/administration/monitoring/publish-events-to-webhook.rst

 3) Configure Bucket Notifications using the Webhook Endpoint as a Target
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc-cmd:`mc event add` command to add a new bucket notification
+Use the :mc:`mc event add` command to add a new bucket notification
 event with the configured Webhook service as a target:

 .. code-block:: shell